aivanzhang/panda_patrol/README.md

 ### Generate Data Tests
 Don't know what data tests to write?
 No problem.
 Panda Patrol can generate data tests for you.
 Just pass in the headers, a preview of the data, and optional additional context.

+### Anomaly Detection
+Want to quickly check for anomalies in a column?
+Panda Patrol can do that for you.
+Panda Patrol uses the ECOD anomaly detection model from the [pyod](https://github.com/yzhao062/pyod) open source anomaly detection library.
+Just pass in the excepted distribution of the column and the current distribution of the column.
+Panda Patrol detect and surface any anomalies.
+Even better, customize your own anomaly detection model and pass it in to Panda Patrol.

 ### Data Test Results
 Write Python-based data tests right within your pipelines.
 Panda Patrol will store the results of each data test — the test code, logs, return value, start time, end time, exception (if any), and more — in a database.
 These results can be tracked in a general dashboard (with high level context like test status) and a dashboard for each pipeline run (with all the context w.r.t. the test).